nnseva/django-access/README.md

 Plugin method controlling access to separate model instances is named using an `apply_` prefix.
 The second part of the name determines an access type to be checked.

-Parameters of the method are the `queryset` - a Django QuerySet object to be filtered, and `request` - a Django Request object determining an access context to be controlled.
-The plugin instance is free to verify, what parts of the request access context are important and should be verified against model instances in the passed QuerySet.
+Parameters of the method are the `queryset` - a Django `QuerySet` object to be filtered, and `request` - a Django Request object determining an access context to be controlled.
+The plugin instance is free to verify, what parts of the request access context are important and should be verified against model instances in the passed `QuerySet`.
 Plugins provided by the *Django-Access* package assume that the request contains a `user` field referring a current user, and user instance has an `is_superuser` flag.

-The return value of the `apply_` access control method is a QuerySet filtered to only allowed instances accordingly to the granted access.
+The return value of the `apply_` access control method is a `QuerySet` filtered to only allowed instances accordingly to the granted access.

 ### Base and extended access types